 3.7.1 Independent External Audit is an essential safeguard of the stewardship of public money.
-From 1st April 2015 external audit suppliers are being managed by the Public Sector Audit Appointments body who have taken over from the Audit Commission until local authorities appoint their own External Auditors.
-External auditors will continue to operate through a Code of Practice that is designed to test (amongst other things) the adequacy of the Council's financial systems, the arrangements for preventing/limiting the opportunity for fraud and the arrangements for the detection of fraud, bribery and corruption.
+From 1st April 2015 external audit suppliers are being managed by the Public Sector Audit Appointments Ltd. External auditors continue to operate to a Code of Practice that is designed to test (amongst other things) the adequacy of the Council's financial systems, the arrangements for preventing/limiting the opportunity for fraud and the arrangements for the detection of fraud, bribery and corruption.
 It is not the external auditors' function to prevent fraud and irregularities, but the integrity of public funds is at all times a matter of general concern.
 External auditors are always alert to the possibility of fraud and irregularity, and will act without undue delay if grounds for suspicion come to their notice.
 Where External Audit is required to undertake an investigation they will operate within legislation and their codes of conduct.